CS340-21/oss/rswan.md

 QEMU (Instance 1)
 This project has no active issues or pull requests and the most recent commit was 13 months ago.
 From this I have concluded that this project is likely not accepting any new commits at this time.

+SPRINT 3:

+Libpng (Instance 1211)
+To check if this vulnerability still exists I checked the commit that fixed the LibPNG vulnerability and compared it to the files that contained the vulnerability.
+These two files were pngrutil.c and pngpread.c.
+Both of the files in the instance I was tasked with do not contain the code that was added to fix the vulnerability.
+Based on this I have concluded that the vulnerability still exists in the project.

+QEMU (Instance 1)
+To check if this vulnerability still exists I checked the commit that fixed the QEMU vulnerability and compared it to the file that contained the vulnerability.
+The file that contained the vulnerability was pcnet.c.
+The file in the instance I was tasked with does not contain the code that fixed the vulnerability.
+Based on this I have concluded that the vulnerability still exists in the project.